forticheprod/fls/README.md

 Run `fls -l` to list your current directory and display EXR informations.

 Run `fls -l -- /path/of/directory/` to list a specific directory and display EXR informations.

+## Thanks

+Thanks to:
+- Ben Legros for the passive mentorship over a beer ( or many )
+- Djl for the idea
+- Tcherno
+- Mercenaries Eng for the best render engine ( samples/big from [Guerilla render](http://guerillarender.com/) )